bytedance/monoio/README.md

 To force using nightly, create a file named `rust-toolchain` and write `nightly` in it.
 Also, you can use `cargo +nightly` to build or run.

-Here is a basic exmaple of how to use Monoio.
+Here is a basic example of how to use Monoio.

 ```rust
 /// A echo example.